Big Four career statistics: Rankings

 Between 8 September 2008 and 28 January 2013, the top four positions in the ATP rankings were occupied by all members of the Big Four for all but 16 weeks.
-Roger Federer, Rafael Nadal, and Novak Djokovic were consistently in the top four for this period, with Andy Murray dropping to No. 5 during all 16 of those weeks.
+Roger Federer, Rafael Nadal and Novak Djokovic were consistently in the top four for this period, with Andy Murray dropping to world No. 5 during all 16 of those weeks.
 The only two other players who entered the top four in this period were Juan Martín del Potro (3 weeks) and Robin Söderling (13 weeks).
 This run was ended when David Ferrer replaced Nadal in the top four following a period of injury for Nadal, and retained his place in the top four for much of 2013 as Roger Federer dropped down the rankings due to his own back injury problems.

-All four have been world number one.
-Federer first reached number one in 2004 after winning his first Australian Open, whereas Nadal did in 2008 following his Olympics victory after three straight years of ending the year ranked world No. 2, behind Federer.
+All four have been world No. 1.
+Federer first reached world No. 1 in 2004 after winning his first Australian Open, whereas Nadal did in 2008 following his Olympics victory after three straight years of ending the year ranked world No. 2, behind Federer.
 Similarly, Djokovic achieved world No. 1 status following his Wimbledon victory in 2011, after four consecutive years at No. 3, in a season which is regarded as one of the greatest in the history of the sport.
-Murray reached the number one position after the 2016 Paris on 7 November 2016, towards the end of a season in which he had made three Grand Slam tournament finals (winning Wimbledon), as well as winning the Olympic Games and three Masters 1000 tournaments.
+Murray reached world No. 1 after 2016 Paris on 7 November 2016, towards the end of a season in which he had made three Grand Slam finals (winning 2016 Wimbledon), as well as winning Olympic Games and three Masters 1000 events.